AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 SMPP transmission units ("packets") are called PDUs: a **PDU** contains a command, a status, a sequence number and data.

-Each PDU must be acknowledged by an SMPP RESP PDU (synchronous response).
-Requests may be pipelined: the sender can send many commands without waiting for RESP, the number of requests that may be pipelined at any time is called the window.
-RESP PDU may arrive in any order, unrelated to the order of their corresponding initiator PDU.
+Each PDU must be acknowledged by an `SMPP RESP PDU` (synchronous response).
+Requests may be pipelined: the sender can send many commands without waiting for `RESP`, the number of requests that may be pipelined at any time is called the window. `RESP PDU` may arrive in any order, unrelated to the order of their corresponding initiator PDU.

 In the separated transmitter+receiver mode, the connection used depends on the kind of message transmitted.
 The transmitter connection is used for MT, and the receiver connection is used for MO and SR. Requests and responses for each kind of message are sent over the same TCP connection.